 - Budgens have a product search — you can supposedly find everything in the store which is safe.
 I'm not convinced it's comprehensive!

 - The Coeliac Society website has a very long list of companies making and selling gluten-free foods, and advice on shopping.
 If you've been diagnosed coeliac by your doctor you can join the Coeliac Society free, and you may be able to get foods on prescription, which must be cheaper presumably because you can buy in bulk.
 If you're not diagnosed as Coeliac you can still join the society, for an annual fee.
 They produce a directory of foods, a definitive guide to what's safe and what isn't.
 Remember though, wheat starch can be gluten-free so if you're avoiding wheat check carefully.

 - The Coeliac Society magazine Crossed Grain goes out to subscribers (members) only.
 It contains news, details of new products and research, and reports how the Society are doing in generally making Coeliac disease better known about.

 - Special Diets Consulting is a company run by Sarah Parker, who trained as a chef before becoming gluten-free.
 As you can imagine there are good recipes here!

-- Food Matters - the website of the magazine.
+- Food Matters - really useful webzine.
 Manages to tread the line between sensationalism and info about allergy news rather well, perhaps because it's written by people who suffer from allergies but remain positive.
-The best of the magazines out there, I think, and not so glossy you feel they're glad you are allergic to things just so they can increase their subs list!
-Includes recipes and a Which-style product review in each issue.
+Includes recipes and a Which-style product review in each issue, and a lively forum.

 - Alert4allergy.org send (email/text) updates on mis-labelling / product recalls / recipe changes.
 They're free and promise not to pass on your details or send many updates per year, as you tell them what you need to avoid and they only send relevant info.
 But if you have a life-threatening allergy they could save you.